akameco/s2s/readme.md

 ## Contributions

-For all contributions we are welcome.
-We are working with [all-contributors](https://github.com/kentcdodds/all-contributors)Spec in this repository.
+ For all contributions we are always welcome. and we are working with [all-contributors](https://github.com/kentcdodds/all-contributors)  Specifications in this repository.

 If you contributed our project with writting a code and test, then type this command.

 ```